lirios/fluid/README.md

    * **Release:** release build
    * **RelWithDebInfo:** release build with debugging information

-### Licensing
+## Licensing

-Fluid is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+Licensed under the terms of the GNU Lesser General Public License version 2.1 or, at your option, any later version.